Maintaining the natural beauty of hardwood floors requires the proper cleaning technique and the right cleaning solution.

 For surfaces other than wood, they carry a special brand of aptly-named Stone, Tile, and Laminate Floor Cleaner (see on Amazon), which essentially is tougher on grease but slightly less safe for hardwood floors.

-For a “revitalizing” clean, you can try Bona Clean & Refresh (see on Amazon), which is supposed to amp up the shine on your hardwood floors while still mopping up messes.
-It seems to have missed the mark for a lot of reviewers, who prefer the original Hardwood Floor Cleaner formula over the Clean & Refresh.
-Most people who made a switch to the newer product were disappointed by a milky film it left on their floors.
+For a “revitalizing” clean, you can try Bona Express Hardwood Floor Revitalizer (see on Amazon), which is supposed to amp up the shine on your hardwood floors while still mopping up messes.

 Bona also carries a hypoallergenic, scent-free, and dye-free version of their cleaner called Simple & Free (see on Amazon).
 Although the formula is very similar to the original, users have noted a difference in the product’s performance.
 It’s effective for obliterating your home’s allergens, but some people also feel as though the cleaner is stickier and more likely to leave a residue, particularly on high-gloss floors.